-Six states (Delaware, Florida, Hawaii, Maine, New Mexico, and West Virginia) require that programs operate pursuant to a one-to-one model.34 That is, participants receive one new hypodermic needle and syringe for every used hypodermic needle and syringe they turn in, with a few exceptions for new program enrollees.
-However, one-to-one exchange programs "are associated with increased syringe sharing and increased risk of infections."35 Further, one-to-one exchange programs "discourage participants from giving sterile syringes to people who do not attend the program but would benefit from receiving new injection supplies.36 Unlimited, needsbased distribution of hypodermic needles and syringes also provides programs with the flexibility needed to serve participants during emergency situations, such as "during the COVID-19 pandemic when programs had to reduce or discontinue operating hours."37
+Six states (Delaware, Florida, Hawaii, Maine, New Mexico, and West Virginia) require that programs operate pursuant to a one-to-one model.
+That is, participants receive one new hypodermic needle and syringe for every used hypodermic needle and syringe they turn in, with a few exceptions for new program enrollees.
+However, one-to-one exchange programs "are associated with increased syringe sharing and increased risk of infections"31 and "discourage participants from giving sterile syringes to people who do not attend the program but would benefit from receiving new injection supplies."32 Unlimited, needs-based distribution of hypodermic needles and syringes also provides programs with the flexibility needed to serve participants during emergency situations, such as "during the COVID-19 pandemic when programs had to reduce or discontinue operating hours."33